apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/OUTFILE.md

     The following properties are supported:

     File related properties
-        column_separator: column separator,is only for CSV format <version since="1.2.0">Support mulit-bytes, such as: "\\x01", "abc"</version>
+        column_separator: column separator,is only for CSV format. mulit-bytes is supported starting in version 1.2, such as: "\\x01", "abc".
-        line_delimiter: line delimiter,is only for CSV format <version since="1.2.0">Support mulit-bytes, such as: "\\x01", "abc"</version>
+        line_delimiter: line delimiter,is only for CSV format. mulit-bytes supported starting in version 1.2, such as: "\\x01", "abc".
         max_file_size: the size limit of a single file, if the result exceeds this value, it will be cut into multiple files, the value range of max_file_size is [5MB, 2GB] and the default is 1GB.
 (When specified that the file format is ORC, the size of the actual division file will be a multiples of 64MB, such as: specify max_file_size = 5MB, and actually use 64MB as the division; specify max_file_size = 65MB, and will actually use 128MB as cut division points.)
         delete_existing_files: default `false`.
 If it is specified as true, you will first delete all files specified in the directory specified by the file_path, and then export the data to the directory.For example: "file_path" = "/user/tmp", then delete all files and directory under "/user/"; "file_path" = "/user/tmp/", then delete all files and directory under "/user/tmp/"